Primary Application

 There are two forms of Primary Application:

-Section 14 Primary Application (s.14 Real Property Act 1919) - lodged by the registered proprietor of an Old System parcel, and supported by a chain of deeds dating back at least 30 years.
+Section 14 Primary Application (section 14 Real Property Act 1900) - lodged by the documentary owner of an Old System parcel (fee simple) and supported by a chain of deeds dating back at least 30 years (as required by section 53 Conveyancing Act 1919).
 The boundaries of the parcel claimed in the application must be defined in a new or recent plan of survey.
+An application may also be lodged by a person claiming the land by adverse possession (for a period of 12 years or more).
+Additionally, there may be other classes of applicants – see section 14 Real Property Act 1900.

-Section 31A Primary Application (s.31A Real Property Act 1919) - lodged by a government authority or a local council following acquisition or resumption by notice in the Government Gazette.
-The boundaries of the parcel may be surveyed or compiled in either a new plan or a plan already on public record.
+Section 31A Primary Application (by way of resumption) (section 31A Real Property Act 1900) - lodged by a government authority or a local council following acquisition or resumption by notice in the Government Gazette.
+The boundaries of the parcel may be surveyed or compiled (with the approval of the Plan and Title Advisor at NSW LRS – plan-info@nswlrs.com.au) in either a new plan or a plan already on public record.

 Generally

-A Primary Application enables conversion of title to the provisions of the Real Property Act 1900 and is used for:
+A Primary Application enables conversion of Common Law Title to the provisions of the Real Property Act 1900 and is used for:

 Old System/Qualified and/or Limited land